autonomical1/ObsidianBackup/Chapter 17 Notes.md

 	- **path-length difference**: $$\Delta d = 2t$$
 		- between reflected waves because second wave travels through the film twice
 	- phase change from wave reflected from higher index of refraction means that there is an extra half-wavelength added to the distance travelled
-	- if neither/both waves have a phase change, net addition to the path-length difference is zero, so effect
+	- if neither/both waves have a phase change, net addition to the path-length difference is zero, so effective path-length difference $= \Delta d_{eff} = 2t$
+- Con